The complete monitoring experience for your phone

 So if you have parents who aren’t tech-savvy, this blog will help you identify scams and fraud to look out for.

 Financial scams can be hard on older adults, as most are left with no way to recover their losses.
-This includes money they may save for retirement, use for daily grocery purchases and utility payments, and even that they look to pass down to their family.
+This includes money they may save for retirement, use for daily grocery purchases and utility payments, and even money they look to pass down to their family.
 The financial losses may also cause anxiety, depression, loss of appetite, and insomnia in your parents.

 In our research, we noticed some common themes with crimes targeting the elderly and have laid out why they might be the perfect victims: